Diablo Range

 The Diablo Range is a mountain range in the California Coast Ranges subdivision of the Pacific Coast Ranges in northern California, United States.
-It stretches from the eastern San Francisco Bay area at its northern end to the Salinas Valley area at its southern end.
+It stretches from the eastern San Francisco Bay Area at its northern end to the Salinas Valley area at its southern end.

 Geography

 The Diablo Range extends from the Carquinez Strait in the north to Orchard Peak and Polonio Pass in the south, near the point where State Route 46 crosses over the Coast Ranges at Cholame, as described by the United States Geological Survey (USGS).
-It is bordered on the northeast by the San Joaquin River, on the southeast by the San Joaquin Valley, on the southwest by the Salinas River, and on the northwest by the Santa Clara Valley.
-The USGS designation is somewhat ambiguous north of the Santa Clara Valley, but on USGS maps, the range is shown as the ridgeline which runs between its namesake Mount Diablo southeastward past Mount Hamilton.
-Geologically, the range corresponds to the California Coast Ranges east of the Calaveras Fault in this northern section.
+It is bordered on the northeast by the San Joaquin River, on the southeast by the San Joaquin Valley, on the southwest by the Salinas River, and on the northwest by the Santa Clara Valley and San Francisco Bay.
+On USGS maps, the "Diablo Range" is shown as the ridgeline which runs between its namesake Mount Diablo southeastward past Mount Hamilton.
+However, the USGS Geographic Names Information System (GNIS) includes the East Bay Hills in its list of various GPS coordinates for the Diablo Range.
+Although not formally recognized by USGS GNIS, the East Bay Hills consists of the Briones Hills furthest north, then the Berkeley Hills, the San Leandro Hills centrally, and Walpert Ridge and Pleasanton Ridge to the southwest and southeast, culminating at Alameda Creek/Highway 84.

+Geologically, the Diablo Range corresponds to the California Coast Ranges east of the Calaveras Fault in its northern section.
 For much of its length, it is paralleled by other sections of the California Coast Ranges to the west, the Santa Cruz Mountains across the southern San Francisco Bay and Santa Clara Valley, and the Santa Lucia Range across the Salinas Valley.
+To the west the north Diablo Range is bounded geologically from the East Bay Hills by the Calaveras Fault.
+However, ecologically the East Bay Hills are part of the East Bay Hills/Western Diablo Range subregion, which along with the Diablo Range, falls within the Central California Foothills and Coastal Mountains Level III Ecoregion #6.

 The range passes through Contra Costa, Alameda, San Joaquin, Santa Clara, Stanislaus, Merced, San Benito, Fresno, Monterey, and Kings Counties, and ends in the northwesternmost extremity of Kern County.